 Concussions in Youth Athletes - West Virginia

-On May 1, 2013, Governor Earl Ray Tomblin signed SB 336 into law.
-The new law can be found in the Education statute of the West Virginia Code at § 18-2-25a and is titled Management of concussions and head injuries in athletics at West Virginia Secondary School Activities Commission member high school or middle school.
-The new law became effective July 12, 2013.
+The West Virginia law is found in the education statute of the West Virginia Code at Section 18-2-25a and is titled Management of concussions and head injuries in athletics at West Virginia Secondary School Activities Commission member high school or middle school.

 The text of §18-2-25a can be viewed online at: